tsengwoody/Access8Math/readme.md

 # Access8Math ReadMe

 This NVDA addon provides the function of reading math content.
-Although the original NVDA already equipped this feature by applying MathPlayer, some functions still needed to be improved, especially reading math content in Chinese.
+Although the original NVDA already equipped this feature by applying MathPlayer, some functions still needed to be improved, especially in MathPlayer some language not provided navigation mode.

+navigation mode is important to read long math content.
+It help to understand long math content's structure easily.

 Access8Math allows: